want to live in a city with its own arts district,

-As with most cities, things get a bit fuzzy when you start to break them down by neighborhood, due to the sheer volume of individual communities involved.
-Chatanooga is no different.
+As with most cities, it’s hard to imagine what they’re like when you start to break them down by neighborhood, due to the sheer volume of individual communities.
+Chattanooga is no different.

 Because of this, we’ve found it’s best to split things up by region.
 The main areas of Chattanooga include: University, Downtown, North Shore, St. Elmo, and Southside.

-Within each of these regions, you’ll find individual neighborhoods, suburbs, and communities which each have their own distinct feel and price range.
-The cost of housing in a neighborhood should be your first concern when looking for a place to live.
+Within each of these regions, you’ll find unique neighborhoods, suburbs, and communities, each with their own distinct feel and price range.
+The cost of housing in any of these neighborhoods should be your first concern when looking for a place to live.

-This map from Trulia shows the median rent price throughout the city of Chattanooga with the darker green areas being the cheapest and the light green areas the most expensive.
+This housing map from BestPlaces shows the average rent price throughout the city of Chattanooga with the lighter green areas being the cheapest and the dark green areas the most expensive.

 Below, you’ll find a rough breakdown of rent ranges throughout Chattanooga with a few specific neighborhoods listed as examples.

-- North Shore, Brainerd Hills, and Red Bank all have mid-range rents whith monthly rent prices between $900 and $950.
+- North Shore, Brainerd Hills, and Red Bank all have mid-range rents with monthly rent prices between $905 and $960.

-- The More expensive rental areas, with prices around $950 – $1,000, include places like Martin Luther King, Fort Wood, and Washington Hills.
+- The more expensive rental areas, with prices around $970 – $1,200, include places like Martin Luther King, Fort Wood, and Washington Hills.

-After you figure out where you can afford, you’ll want to determine whether or not you actually like the area.
+After you figure out where you can afford to move, you’ll want to determine whether or not you’ll actually like the area.

-As you look for a neighborhood to move to, you’ll want to pay attention to the feel of each area and whether or not it fits your lifestyle.
+As you look for a neighborhood to move to, you’ll want to pay attention to the personality of each area and whether or not it fits your lifestyle.

 Now that you have a feel for the area, let’s see about navigating it from where you want to live.

-Chattanooga is similar to most cities in that traveling by car is the primary mode of commuting, with 80% of total Chattanooga commuters are driving to work alone.
+Chattanooga is similar to most U.S. cities in that traveling by car is the primary mode of commuting, with 80% of total Chattanooga commuters driving to work solo.

-The average commute time in Chattanooga falls between 15 and 19 minutes, which is well below both the Tennissee average and overall US average.
+The average commute time in Chattanooga falls between 15 and 19 minutes, which is well below both the Tennessee average and overall US average.

 As for other forms of transportation in Chattanooga, you’ll see that only 1.9% use public transportation, 2.9% walk, and that 0.5% travel by bicycle.

-These meager statistics are explained when you look at the alternative transportation infrastructure in Chattanooga.
+These statistics are explained when you look at the alternative transportation infrastructure oof Chattanooga.